mfontanini/presenterm/docs/src/guides/basics.md

 ### Jumping to the vertical center

-The command `jump_to_vertical_center` lets you jump to the middle of the page vertically.
+The command `jump_to_middle` lets you jump to the middle of the page vertically.
 This is useful in combination with slide titles to create separator slides:

 ```markdown